The real shift from “learning” to actually speaking.

 There’s a reason travelers who barely know the language sometimes speak more naturally because they’re not overthinking it.
 If you want to practice thinking in Azerbaijani without obsessing over grammar, try 5 Common Phrases for Travelers to Azerbaijan.
 Tourist-level confidence works surprisingly well.

-Thinking in Azerbaijani isn’t something that “just happens.”
-It’s a shift you create, through habits, chunking, exposure, emotional language, and giving yourself permission to stop translating everything like a machine.
+Thinking in Azerbaijani is not something that “just happens.”
+It is a shift you create through habits, chunks, exposure, emotional language, and permission to stop translating everything like a machine.

-The moment your thoughts start forming in Azerbaijani, even simple ones, your fluency takes off.
-That’s when you stop being a student of the language and start being a speaker of it.
+The moment your thoughts start forming in Azerbaijani, even simple ones, your fluency starts to change.
+That is when you stop being only a student of the language and start becoming a speaker of it.